atisor73/chromatose/README.md

 # chromatose
 <hr>
 A package for storing and visualizing palettes, and constructing new ones via polynomial interpolation and image extraction.
+Now pippable!
+<br><br>

-Now pippable! *This package borrows inspiration from @jmaasch's scatterplots in her package [`sanzo`](https://github.com/jmaasch/sanzo), and uses extraction algorithms from @qTipTip's package [`Pylette`](https://github.com/qTipTip/Pylette).*
+*This package borrows inspiration from @jmaasch's scatterplots in her package [`sanzo`](https://github.com/jmaasch/sanzo), and uses extraction algorithms from @qTipTip's package [`Pylette`](https://github.com/qTipTip/Pylette).*

 ## `palettes` :art: